Togo Park Chichibu Ontake Shrine

 Mitsuba Tsutsuji – Rhododendron dilatatum

-This flower garden, dedicated to a variety of early-blooming azalea called Rhododendron dilatatum (mitsuba tsutsuji), was born from cultivating a section of mountain forest over a span of 10 years.
+This flower garden, dedicated to a variety of early-blooming azalea called Rhododendron dilatatum (mitsuba tsutsuji), was born from the cultivation of this piece of mountain forest over a span of 10 years.
 In early April, roughly 2500 flowers bloom creating a world of stunning floral beauty!

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept